New York Like a Native

 Brooklyn can be complicated.
 For example, I've had people tell me they were interested in Bushwick, but the apartments in that very large and complex neighborhood they--or their kids--could afford were far from the relatively small zone where "Bushwick" has generated buzz.
 That's why it's helpful to do some research, or to have enough time to explore.

 New York can be a very challenging real-estate market.
-Choices of where to live often involve trade-offs/compromises regarding: size of apartment, proximity to transit, building/unit amenities, proximity to shopping, neighborhood safety.
+Choices of where to live often involve trade-offs/compromises regarding: size of apartment, proximity to transit, access to washer/dryer, proximity to parks, building/unit amenities or condition, proximity to shopping, neighborhood safety, and neighborhood amenities.

 New York Like A Native: Energetic, eclectic tours of Brooklyn & beyond.
 Experienced guide.
 Personal service.